|Zucchini gratin gets a make-over. Gluten-free and dairy-free.|

 2 organic free range eggs

-1/2 cup unsweetened soy milk or almond milk
+1/2 cup unsweetened non-dairy milk or milk

 3 tablespoons fresh chopped basil leaves